ktalaga/Travel_Bucket_List_App/README.md

         6.1 python3 console.py
 7. In Terminal 3:
         7.1 flask run
-8. Open http://localhost:5000/ in google chrome
+8. Open http://localhost:5000/ in Google Chrome

 You should now see Travel Bucket List App main page in your browser.
 Enjoy!
 Please keep in mind Terminal 3 (the one running flask app) must stay open when the app is being used.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Key features: